1838 Mormon War: Siege of Far West and capture of Mormon leaders

-Trials of Mormon leaders

 Lucas tried Joseph Smith and other Mormon leaders by court martial on November 1, the evening of the surrender.
 After the court martial, he ordered General Alexander William Doniphan:

 You will take Joseph Smith and the other prisoners into the public square of Far West and shoot them at 9 o'clock tomorrow morning.

 Doniphan refused to obey the order, replying:

 It is cold-blooded murder.
 I will not obey your order.
 My brigade shall march for Liberty to-morrow morning, at 8 o'clock, and if you execute those men, I will hold you responsible before an earthly tribunal, so help me God!

 The defendants, consisting of about 60 men including Joseph Smith and Sidney Rigdon, were turned over to a civil court of inquiry in Richmond under Judge Austin A. King, on charges of treason, murder, arson, burglary, robbery, larceny and perjury.
 The court of inquiry began November 12, 1838.
-After the inquiry, all but a few of the Mormon prisoners were released, but Joseph Smith, Sidney Rigdon, Lyman Wight, Caleb Baldwin, Hyrum Smith and Alexander McRae were held in the Liberty Jail in Liberty, Clay County on charges of treason against the state, murder, arson, burglary, robbery and larceny.
+After the inquiry, most of the Mormon prisoners were released, but Joseph Smith, Sidney Rigdon, Lyman Wight, Caleb Baldwin, Hyrum Smith and Alexander McRae were held in the Liberty Jail in Liberty, Clay County on charges of treason against the state, murder, arson, burglary, robbery and larceny.

-During a transfer to another prison in the spring of 1839, Smith escaped.
+During a transfer to another prison in the spring of 1839, Smith and the other prisoners escaped.
 The exact circumstances that allowed for him to escape are not certain.
-John Whitmer recounts that Smith bribed the guards.

-It is also believed that Smith's imprisonment had become an embarrassment, and that an escape would be convenient for Boggs and the rest of the Missouri political establishment.
+John Whitmer suggests that Smith bribed the guards.
+Historian Richard Bushman believes that Smith's imprisonment had become an embarrassment, and that an escape would be convenient for Boggs and the rest of the Missouri political establishment.
 Smith and the other Mormons resettled in Nauvoo, Illinois, beginning in 1839.

 Daviess County residents were outraged by the escape of Smith and the other leaders.
 William Bowman, one of the guards, was dragged by his hair across the town square.
 Sheriff Morgan was ridden through town on an iron bar, and died shortly afterward from the injuries he suffered during the ride.